p-adic Differential Operators on Automorphic Forms on Unitary Groups: Introduction

-The $p$-adic interpolation of special values of $L$-functions is dependent in part upon the following remarkable fact, which is an easy consequence of theorems we prove using the differential operators: The differential operators allow one to show that the values of a certain {\it $p$-adic} -- in general non-algebraic -- function at CM points over $\mathcal{O}_{\IC_p}$ are in fact not only algebraic but also the {\it same} as the values of a closely related {\it $\ci$} -- in general non-holomorphic -- function at CM points over $\mathcal{O}_{\IC_p}$.
-Thus, special values of pairs of seemingly unrelated functions (namely, a $\ci$ non-holomorphic function and $p$-adic function) are meaningfully compared and shown to be equal.
+For Hilbert modular forms, N. Katz \cite{kaCM} reformulates Shimura's $\ci$-differential operators in terms of the Gauss-Manin connection and the Kodaira-Spencer isomorphism.
+This algebraic-geometric approach is useful because it allows Katz to construct a $p$-adic analogue of the $\ci$-differential operators for Hilbert modular forms.
+This paper generalizes \cite{kaCM} to the setting of automorphic forms on $U(n,n)$, including the more general case of {\it vector}-valued forms.
+The author intends to apply these operators to construct some of the more general $p$-adic $L$-functions mentioned above.
+The differential operators allow one to show that the values of a certain {\it $p$-adic} -- in general non-algebraic -- function at CM points over $\mathcal{O}_{\IC_p}$ are in fact not only algebraic but also the {\it same} as the values of a closely related {\it $\ci$} -- in general non-holomorphic -- function at CM points over $\mathcal{O}_{\IC_p}$.
+So special values of pairs of seemingly unrelated functions (namely, a $\ci$ non-holomorphic function and $p$-adic function) are meaningfully compared and shown to be equal.
+The possibility of constructing the $p$-adic $L$-functions relies upon this remarkable feature.

 The starting point for my construction and proofs is \cite{kaCM}; however, the higher-dimensional, vector-valued situation is more complicated and involves several obstacles not encountered in the one-dimensional case considered in \cite{kaCM}.
 My generalization involves a more delicate use of the Kodaira-Spencer morphism (which, for the unitary case, is no longer an isomorphism) than in Katz's situation.
 Also, unlike in \cite{kaCM}, the action of the operator on $q$-expansions is no longer in terms of a derivation on a commutative ring, but rather a map (in general, not a derivation) on a ring that is in general non-commutative; I formulate the precise action of this map on coefficients of vector-valued $q$-expansions so that the description of the resulting coefficients can be used to study $p$-adic interpolation.
 (Similarly, there are other instances in which a commutative ring in \cite{kaCM} is replaced with a non-commutative one in my situation.)